CopernicaMarketingSoftware/Documentation/Mailerq/4.0/cluster.md

 every instance has its own private RabbitMQ server, all instances must have the same values for "cluster-address" and "cluster-exchange".
 Every individual MailerQ instance should also have unique "www-host" and "server-id" values set.
 If left empty MailerQ identifies the hostname by reverse DNS lookup.
+The server-id defaults to 1.

 It is also recommended to use the same relational database for each instance.
 By doing this, the instances use the same delivery throttles and DKIM keys.